-- Grated zest of 1 lemon
+- 1 lemon Grated zest

 - 1 cinnamon stick

-- extra caster sugar for the topping
+- caster sugar for the topping

-- Put the cream, milk, zest, and cinnamon in a pan and heat gently until it reaches boiling point.
+- Put the milk, zest, and cinnamon in a pan and heat gently until it reaches boiling point.
+Remove from the heat.

 - Mix the caster sugar and the cornflour in a bowl.
 Stir in the egg yolks until smooth – do not whisk or the mixture will form a froth.

 - Pour the cream mixture onto the egg mixture, stirring to combine well.Rinse out the pan and return the mixture to it.

 - Stir over low heat for 5 minutes until thickened.
 It must not cook!
 Set aside for 30 minutes to infuse and thicken further.

 - Strain into a large jug and pour it into your serving dishes.
 Cover with cling wrap and chill overnight or longer to set